 Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Landa Lake LTBG reach to achieve an annual target of 30 m2 of additional Cabomba coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 20 m2 of additional Cabomba coverage at full grow out and within the Upper Spring Run LTBG reach to achieve an additional 5 m2 of Cabomba coverage at full grow out.
-Cabomba will also be planted in suitable locations within the Upper and Lower Landa Lake restoration reaches, as needed, to achieve an annual target of 35 m^2 and 10 m^2 of additional Cabomba coverage, respectively.
-Cabomba will not be planting in the reaches where coverage has exceeded the longterm goal based on Fall 2018 SAV mapping.
+Cabomba will also be planted in suitable locations within the Upper and Lower Landa Lake restoration reaches, as needed, to achieve an annual target of 20 m^2 and 5 m^2 of additional Cabomba coverage, respectively.
+Cabomba will not be planting in the reaches where coverage has exceeded the long-term goal based on Fall 2018 SAV mapping.
 Cabomba will be planted using stem cuttings and/ or individual rooted plants.
 Stemmed cuttings will be collected from the New Channel and / or the spring-fed pool.
 The cuttings will be bundled into fist-sized bundles wrapped with rubber bands to keep bundles together.
 The Cabomba cutting bundles are typically 12 to 32 inches in length and will be planted at a depth of 2/3 their length, if possible, in soft, silty sediment.
 This planting depth prevents Cabomba from loosening and floating away and ensures multiple nodes are buried for production of good root structure.
 Rooted Cabomba will also be utilized and will be harvested from areas in the Comal River system where Cabomba is abundant.
 The rooted plants will then be planted individually.
 Both the stemmed cuttings and rooted plants will be planted in a grid-pattern at 1ft centers.
 Significantly more than the targeted coverage of Cabomba will be planted in order to account for plant die-off.
 Approximately 20 Cabomba plantings are needed to achieve 1m2 of coverage.
 Therefore, approximately 600, 400, and 100 Cabomba plants will be planted in the Landa Lake LTBG, New Channel LTBG, and the Upper Spring Run LTBG reaches, respectively to achieve target annual coverage in each reach.
-Approximately 700 and 200 Cabomba plants will be planted in the Upper Landa Lake and Lower Landa Lake restoration reaches, respectively, to achieve target annual coverage in each reach.
+Approximately 400 and 100 Cabomba plants will be planted in the Upper Landa Lake and Lower Landa Lake restoration reaches, respectively, to achieve target annual coverage in each reach.

-Sagittaria will be planted, as-needed, in the most suitable locations in the Upper Spring Run LTBG, Upper Landa Lake and Lower Landa Lake reaches only on an as needed basis to achieve an annual target of 5m2, 50m2 and 25m2 of additional Sagittaria coverage, respectively, at full grow out.

-Sagittaria will not be planting in the reaches where coverage has exceeded the long-term goal based on Fall 2018 SAV mapping.
-Sagittaria will be planted as transplants harvested from Landa Lake.
+Sagittaria will be planted only as-needed in the most suitable locations in the Upper Spring Run LTBG, Upper Landa Lake and Lower Landa Lake reaches only on an as needed basis to achieve an annual target of 5m2, 50m2 and 25m2 of additional Sagittaria coverage, respectively, at full grow out.
+Due to its aggressive growth habit, observed natural expansion and existing coverage, it is not anticipated that Sagittaria will be planted in 2021 within any of the restoration reaches.
+If needed, Sagittaria will be planted as transplants harvested from Landa Lake.
 The leaves of the transplants will be trimmed prior to planting to decrease buoyancy and drag.
 Approximately 12 Sagittaria plants are needed to achieve 1m2 of coverage.